Xymaru/DialogSystem/docs/README.md

 # Content
 1. What is a Dialog System?
 2. Types of dialogs
+3. Why are dialogs important?
+4. Dialog design
+5. Example and exercise
+6. Documentation links and references

 # 1. What is a Dialog System?
 A dialog system is a gameplay mechanic that is used in many role-playing games (RPG).
 When the player interacts with a non-player character (NPC), it will start a conversation which may or may not give the player choices of what to say.